linode/docs/docs/tools-reference/tools/find-files-in-linux-using-the-command-line/index.md

     find . -type f -print | xargs grep "example"

-## How to Find and Process Files Using the Find Command
+## How to Find and Process Matches Using the Find Command

 The `-exec` option runs commands against every object that matches the find expression.
 Consider the following example: